Automattic/wp-calypso/client/components/olark-chat/README.md

 - **Type:** `String`
 - **Required:** `no`
+- **Default:** `null`

-Use this if you have user groups defined in the olark dashboard, and would like chats on the page to be routed to a specific user group.
+Use this if you have user groups defined in the olark dashboard, and would like chats on the current page to be routed to a specific user group.

 ### `shouldDisablePreChatSurvey`